My first post ever about the Hasselblad 501c said:

 - Zen film loading: I love loading medium format film.
 Oddly relaxing.

 - General handling: This is a camera that makes you look like you know what you are doing even if you do not.
 For me that makes me take even more care not to fall short of that expectation.

-Here is a link to an ongoing gallery and below are the samples I originally posted of the first roll I shot with it.
+Here is a link to an ongoing gallery and a few more samples below.